Say Hello To Our Wonderful Teachers

 • I have a degree in Drama & Performance and had always planned to go into 'Drama Therapy' but never made it there directly...
 I derailed and spent six years living in Italy working as an English language teacher.
 I've now come full circle after discovering yoga, doing all sorts of trainings and now here I am!

-Radiant Flow.
 Nourish & Restore.
-Original Hot.

 Strong